 When is it?
 Session Tracks for Adults and Kidz run Tues-Fri.

 - Tues-Thurs: Adult sessions run from 1pm-4pm.
 Kidz sessions run from 8:30 am-noon.

 - Fri: No Adult sessions scheduled.
-Kidz sessions run from 9am-noon.
+Kidz sessions run from 8:30 am-noon.

 Where is it?
-The CodeMash 3D printing and CAD Modeling room is located in the Executive Center area of the Kalahari in Guava/Tamarind.
+Please Note New Location.
+The CodeMash 3D printing and CAD Modeling room is being held in the Crown Palm/Acacia huts rooms along the Grand Hall in the Kalahari.

 How do I register?
 Registration is not required.
 Just show up!

 Kidz Track Info (Tues-Fri)

 A Kid’s World of 3D printing and CAD.
 8:30AM-10AM

 This session is targeted for children.
 All ages of children are welcome (with a responsible adult).
 We will tour the 3D printer lab and talk about the exciting world of 3D printing.
 We will look at the printers as well as models made on them and pass around lots of things.
 We will also go over basics of how to make models and different types of CAD apps including some that are free or more kid friendly.
 We’ll also discuss where to get free model and where to print them.
 This is the basic overview.
 Kids should start with this session before using the lab or doing the follow-up modeling course.